 Description and Research Interests:

 Born in Germany, Tania Katzschner has lived and worked in South Africa since 1991.
-Prior to joining academia she was based at the City of Cape Town working as a senior manager and project co-ordinator in the Environmental Resource Management Department.
 She is trained as a City and Regional Planner, and has professional experience as a social and environmental development practitioner working towards social-ecological change and transformation.
 She has worked with local government, parastatals, the private sector, NGOs, and conservation agencies.
-Her research interests are around human nature relationships, urban nature, governance, democracy, people, and futures.
-She is currently registerd as a PhD student in the new Environmental Humanities programme at UCT, an interdisciplinary space exploring how we understand the relations between humans and the environment.
+Her research interests are around human nature relationships, urban nature, and around reconnecting ecological questions to an expanded sense of care responsibility and obligation.
+In her work, she strives to bring together a sensibility for, understanding of, and practice towards the relationship between ecological wholeness and social coherence and healing.
+She is passionate about social and environmental justice and about supporting passion for the new changing thinking.
+She is currently registerd as a PhD student in the Environmental Humanities South interdisciplinary research cluster and postgraduate programme in the Faculty of Humanities at UCT.
 Working in different sectors has nurtured her fascination with in-between spaces and bridging different disciplines, knowledges, perspectives and ways of being in the world.
 She loves socially transformative practices that bring more life, more warmth, and more charge.
-She is preoccupied with reconnecting ecological questions to an expanded sense of care, responsibility and obligation.
+She is preoccupied with reconnecting ecological questions to an expanded sense of care, responsibility, response-ability and obligation.

 Lidström, S, West, S. Katzschner, T, Pérez-Ramos, MI, and H Twidle (2015) ‘Invasive Narratives and the Inverse of Slow Violence: Alien Species in Science and Society’, in Environmental Humanities, vol 7, pp 1 – 40.